-At the time of the blast, United States Geological Survey measured seismic waves equivalent to a 5.1 magnitude earthquake, which is consistent with a nuclear explosion, but more likely indicative of an atomic bomb than the much more powerful hydrogen bomb.
-Pyongyang also said it was capable of miniaturizing its nuclear weapons and attaching them to rockets, meaning it would feasibly be able to blast them at all its imperialist pig-dog enemies in the USA—but obviously, these claims haven't yet been verified.
+The United States Geological Survey measured seismic waves equivalent to a 5.1-magnitude earthquake, which is consistent with a nuclear explosion, but more likely indicative of an atomic bomb than the much more powerful hydrogen bomb.
+Pyongyang also said it was capable of miniaturising its nuclear weapons and attaching them to rockets, meaning it would feasibly be able to blast them at all its imperialist pig-dog enemies in the USA – though these claims, perhaps unsurprisingly, haven't yet been verified.

-Regardless, politicians around the world—including ones in China China, North Korea's largest ally—were quick to issue statements denouncing the totalitarian government.
-For instance, the UK shadow foreign minister Hilary Benn said: "If verified, the nuclear test carried out by North Korea represents a clear violation of numerous UN Security Council Resolutions and I condemn it in the strongest possible terms."
+Regardless, members of political parties around the world – including China, North Korea's largest ally – were quick to criticise the claims in an array of hurried soundbites.
+In a statement yesterday, the shadow foreign minister Hilary Benn said: "If verified, the nuclear test carried out by North Korea represents a clear violation of numerous UN Security Council Resolutions and I condemn it in the strongest possible terms."

-To learn more about North Korea's latest round of chest-thumping, we talked to John Sweeney of BBC Newsnight, who is also the author of North Korea Undercover, a book about the time he spent in the country for a Panorama investigation.
-(The BBC later apologized for using a London School of Economics trip as cover for entering the country).
+North Korea is known, however, to be all talk and no miniaturised hydrogen bomb, so we thought we should ask an expert about the validity of its claims.
+That expert is John Sweeney of BBC Newsnight, and the author of North Korea Undercover, a book about the time he spent in the country for a Panorama investigation (the BBC later apologised for using a London School of Economics trip as cover for entering the country).

 VICE: First off, do you think there's any truth to North Korea's bomb test claims?

 John Sweeney: Yes, because the Americans have measured earthquake readings below the ground near their nuclear testing site.
 The North Koreans have been getting better at making bombs, and the Chinese help out in terms of their economy; it would seem that Kim Jong-un is using this money to develop the bomb.